trangdata/tpot-fss-ms/manuscript.md

 TPOT-DS correctly selects the subset with the most important features in the majority of replications and produces high average holdout accuracy of 0.69.
 In both simulated and RNASeq gene expression data, the final TPOT-DS pipeline outperforms that of standard TPOT and XGBoost.
 The low holdout accuracies of standard TPOT and XGBoost are expected because of the few signals in a high-dimenional feature space of the data.
-Meanwhile, TPOT-DS was able to find the more compact feature space to operate on, resulting in higher prediction accuracy and lower computational expense.
+Meanwhile, TPOT-DS finds a more compact feature space to operate on, resulting in higher prediction accuracy and lower computational expense.

 Interestingly enough, TPOT-DS repeatedly selects DGM-5 to include in the final pipeline.
 In a previous study, we showed DGM-5 and DGM-17 enrichment scores were significantly associated with depression severity [@p7dAO241].
 We also remarked that DGM-5 contains many genes that are biologically relevant or previously associated with mood disorders [@p7dAO241] and its enriched pathways such as apoptosis indicates a genetic signature of MDD pertaining to shrinkage of brain region-specific volume due to cell loss [@19yG9lS3X;@Okd6uiRx].
 TPOT-DS also selects DGM-13 as a potentially predictive group of features with smaller average holdout accuracy compared to DGM-5 (0.563 $<$ 0.636).
-While many of the top genes do not have direct disease association in MalaCards, several have been linked to depression-like behavior in animal studies such as PPP1R16A [@XKNZFJkN], CASKIN1 [@hU27Whmi] and MXRA8 [@lAZSHU1O].
-The RGL4 gene, a Ral guanine nucleotide dissociation stimulator, was found to have a rare protein disruptive variant in at least one suicide patient among 60 other mutations [@cuk31K3D].
 The lack of previously found association of these genes with the phenotype is likely because MDD is a complex disorder of heterogeneous etiology [@sd1g3RjP].
 Hence, the clinical diagnosis is the accumulative result of coordinated variation of many genes in the module, especially ones with high importance scores.
 Future studies to refine and characterize genes in DGM-13 as well as DGM-5 may deploy expression quantitative trait loci (e-QTL) or interaction QTL analysis to discover disease-associated variants [@1T5OumxC].